SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 ### Comments
 - Andreea is searching for a book with name "The Spot".
 The library contains 4 books.
 - The first book is "Hunger Games", the second - "Harry Potter", the third - "Torronto", the fourth - "Spotify"
-- Since there aren\'t other books in the library, reading names is stopped.
-Andreea didn\'t find the book.
+- Since there are not other books in the library, the program should end [/task-description]
-[/task-description]
 [tests]
 [test open]